jakeod99/od-to-do/README.md

 **Quick Disclaimer:**

 If you choose to fork this repo and build anything more substantial, there's a lot you will need to change - particulary with respect to user management.
 For example, since this app has almost no need for a "new user" flow, it simply seeds in the few people who will use it.
+It is also entirely untested, so not exactly a shining example of good practice.

 ## Installation (MAYBE JUST MAKE THIS INSTALLATION ON `RaspberryPi` INSTRUCTIONS)